jmperkins42/Vend-O-Matic/README.md

 **Terminal 2 — run the tests:**

-   pytest tests.py -v
+   pytest http_tests.py -v

 The `-v` flag shows each test name and its pass/fail status individually.

+With the current tests, you might be required to restart the server fresh before running them, since the state of the server doesnt get automatically reset.

 To add new tests, add a new function to `http_tests.py` prefixed with `test_`.
-Tests run in the order they appear in the file — order matters since the server is stateful.
+Tests run in the order they appear in the file.
+Order matters since the server is stateful.

 Alternatively, endpoints can be tested manually using [Postman](https://www.postman.com/).
 Import the collection and use the Collection Runner to execute all requests in order.